Mike-Mao/livewatcher/README.md

 ## background

 In c/c++ programs, memory corruption is a common kind of problem.
 In general, the difficulty lies in finding when and where the memory is corrupted. the `watch` command of `GDB` is useful when the problem is easy to reproduce.
-Otherwise we need to find other solutions. `mprotect` is a solution and here is another one.
+Otherwise we need to find other solutions.
+There are some solutions like `mprotect`, `address sanitizer`.
+Here is another one.

 ## implemention